Every New Movie You Can Stream Early While Theaters Are Closed

 The Invisible Man

-Practicing social distancing, but still looking for a scare?
 Director Leigh Whannell's chilling update of the H.G.
-Wells creation-turned-classic movie monster is also headed to on-demand and streaming.
-The critically acclaimed thriller stars Elisabeth Moss, Aldis Hodge, Storm Reid, Harriet Dyer, Michael Dorman, and Oliver Jackson-Cohen.
+Wells creation-turned-classic movie monster stars Elisabeth Moss, Aldis Hodge, Storm Reid, Harriet Dyer and Michael Dorman, with Oliver Jackson-Cohen as the titular invisible monster.

 How to watch: Invisible Man is available for rent on Amazon, Fandango Now, Vudu and other streaming services.